DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

     * Each simulation will override the update() method in Cell to fit the rules of the simulation

 ###Design Considerations:
-* We are still deliberating exactly where we want to create the grid for the cells.
+* Many options are made to decide where we should create the grid and run different simulations.
-The Grid class, SimulationUI class and Main class are all possible options.
+We could call and run the Cell simulations inside the Grid class.
+We also want to make a SimulationUI class that would update the simulations of the Cell on the Grid class.
 One possible way is to call both the Grid and the SimulationUI classes inside the Main class.
+For our implementation, we decide to call the Grid class and SimulationUI class inside a Main class that serves to run the whole program.

 * The way we will store of the states of the cell previously is ambiguous.
 The options were going for the instance where each cell stores its own previous and current state or have a new pointer point to the whole